 Located in Cedel Hall room C-207, the math center provides math assistance to CTX students.
-Staffed by peer tutors, students can bring their math problems and questions to the math center and get math help.
+Staffed by a math professor and peer tutors, students can bring their math problems and questions to the math center and get math help.